sebastienrousseau/shokunin/content/index.md

 short_name: "kaishi" ## The short name of the site. (max 12 characters)
 subtitle: "Build Amazing Websites with Minimal Effort using Kaishi Starter Templates" ## The subtitle of the page. (max 64 characters)
 theme_color: "rgb(143, 250, 111)" ## The theme color of the site.
-title: "Kaishi, a Shokunin (職人) Static Site Generator Starter Template" ## The title of the page. (max 64 characters)
+title: "Kaishi, a Shokunin Static Site Generator Starter Template" ## The title of the page. (max 64 characters)
 url: "https://kaishi.one" ## The url of the site.
 viewport: "width=device-width, initial-scale=1, shrink-to-fit=no" ## The viewport of the site.